Internal Branding Campaigns: Why Success Starts With Research

 Client: Do you really think that’s needed?

 This is not an entirely unusual conversation.
-On more than a few occasions we have had to convince clients of the critical role that research plays in the success of an internal branding campaign (or any branding campaign for that matter).
-To take employees on any kind of journey, you first need to know where they are coming from.
+On more than a few occasions, we have had to convince clients of the critical role that research plays in the success of an internal branding campaign (or any branding campaign for that matter).

-This was never more apparent than when we helped a recently IPO-ed cybersecurity company find differentiation in an increasingly crowded competitive space.
-Traditionally the firm was considered a software-as-a-service (SaaS) provider, but its leadership was convinced that repositioning itself as a lean platform offer was key to increasing its valuation among investors.
+Traditionally, the firm was considered a SaaS provider, but its leadership was convinced that repositioning itself as a lean platform offer was key to increasing its valuation among investors.
 It came to us for help telling this new platform story, which included getting employees on board with an internal campaign.

-Our solution was to position the company as a smart cybersecurity network: of analysts and developers, of clients and partners, of insights and technologies.
 This recognized the value of the firm’s human capital, but also that it worked in tandem with best-in-class technology to create exponentially better security than an SaaS or platform alone.
-It was a story that emphasized technology and automation — important to investors — but also the critical importance of best-in-class analysts, researchers, and technologists.
+It was a story that emphasized technology and automation—important to investors—but also the critical importance of best-in-class analysts, researchers and technologists.

 Focus groups are another effective method to gain insights into the mindset of employees.
 Keep these groups small and informal and be sure they represent a cross section of departments, seniority levels, and geographies.
 To get the insights you want, participating employees must feel comfortable and engaged.

 Our experience has been that employees are usually more than willing to share their perceptions.
-The key is to acquire these insights before you start planning the communications campaign.
-Upfront research can significantly enhance your ability to deliver an internal campaign that truly engages employees.
+The key is to acquire these insights before you start planning the brand or communications campaign.

 Seth Margolis